antropoloops/old-app/README.md

 This app is composed by modules.
 Currently:

+* app-control: send keyboard events via OSC
+* keyboard: convert keyboard events into OSC messages
+* server: a server that allows offline usage
 * webapp: the web application
-* visuals: Espe's visuals
-* server: a server that allows offline usage

 ## Setup